naomisilver/weekey/README.md

 ## Licensing

-This project uses the [CC-BY-SA 4.0 License](./LICENSE) meaning you're free to use, modify and redistribute with attribution provided it's also licensed under the same license.
+This project uses dual licensing with [MIT licensing](./LICENSE) on all code and the hardware designs are licensed under the [CC-BY-SA 4.0 License](./stl/LICENSE).
+Meaning you're free to use, modify and redistribute with attribution for code and licensing deritiatives of hardware designs under the same `CC-BY-SA 4.0 License`

 ---